 Crispbreads are a pantry item that can easily be transformed into a pre-dinner nibble with just a few ingredients.
 Top them with your favorite cheese, pate, or lightly dressed vegetables.

-Here is a great no-fuss appetizer that will help make entertaining a breeze.
 A package of store-bought puff pastry, a few tomatoes and some aromatic garlic and herbs will result in an effortless nibble that looks elegant and delicious.

 Try these savory, cheesy shortbread cookies for the perfect accompaniment to a pre-dinner drink.

 While you’re preparing the bread for this year’s Thanksgiving dinner, twist a few slices of bacon in it.
-As we get closer to Christmas, you can bend them into candy cane shapes!
-Watch out for fights over the breadbasket this year.

 Make individual challah rolls this year for a wonderful breadbasket full of soft rolls that everyone will adore.